- To understand the roles associated with each permission level

 - A subscription to receive all notifications for the policies in Areas where they have this permission.
 These notifications include comments, approval notifications, due for review notifications, etc.

-- Ability to assign and report on policy acknowledgments
+- Can assign and report on policy acknowledgments

-- Ability to create, edit and view user groups
+- Can create, edit and view user groups

 - During the PolicyStat implementation phase, the ability to review uploaded and imported policies and mark them as accepted